liyu95/NN_decision_boundary/README.md

 # On the decision boundary of deep neural networks

 ## UPDATES
+2018-08-22:
+Uploaded the trained model fro the CIFAR10 binary classification using densenet.

 2018-08-21:
 Uploaded the trained model for the MNIST three class classification using densenet and the resnet model for the binary classification.
 The notebook is self-explained.